Contents

 After thinking about it for a while, I feel that the safest way is to set up a redundant WordPress site (which can be deployed in the same home data center, or on a cloud host, or in the home data center of other friends in the same city (or other place), and then use backup plug-ins (such as WPvivid backup plug-in) to regularly back up the WordPress and database data to the redundant site.
 When needed, the latest source site backup data can be immediately imported to provide services.
 Combined with the hot standby source site function of CDN, it can also achieve: disaster recovery in the same city (other place), and hybrid deployment of local and cloud disaster recovery functions.

-Create and initialize the mariadb database
+Create and initialize the MariaDB database (optional)

 Create a new public-net bridge (optional)